OHDSI/StudyProtocols/Proposed Study 3 - Incidence of exposure to PGx drugs/README.md

 Wiki](http://www.ohdsi.org/web/wiki/doku.php?id=research:project_proposal_template).

 Project layout:
+- dummy-tables-for-incidence-of-exposure-to-PGx-drugs.xlsx : Table shells for the study

 - sql : SQL code for the study that has been tested on the Truven MDCD, MDCR, and CCAE datasets in CDM v4 hosted by IMEDS

 - R code : currently empty but will likely hold the script to execute the SQL code at each participating site